GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-If you give someone a program, you will frustrate them for a day; if you teach them how to program, you will frustrate them for a lifetime.
+The best thing about a boolean is even if you are wrong, you are only off by a bit.

-~ David Leinweber
+~ Anonymous
 <pre>

 </pre>